Devon Sawa: Catching Up With 'Nikita's' Heavy Hitter

 Devon first appeared in the season one episode "The Guardian," came back multiple times through season two, and now in season three, he's joined the regular cast.
 How does he feel about the promotion?
 "I'm so happy," he said.
 "I don't know if Owen was supposed to go on, but I was surprised and excited when I got told that I was going to be moving to Toronto," where Nikita films.

 The show has found a number of new and creative ways to use Owen in its storylines.
-Last week, he teamed with Nikita to stop a rogue cleaner, and in tonight's episode he'll take on another cleaner named Ray who's using his own girlfriend as a hostage.
+Last week, he teamed with Nikita to stop a rogue "cleaner" - the people who kill people, then dissolve their bodies in acid - and in tonight's episode he'll take on another cleaner named Ray who's using his own girlfriend as a hostage.
 Nikita fans will recall that Owen was introduced with his girlfriend Emily, who ultimately died at the hands of Division snipers, and there's a distinct parallel between his story and Ray's.

 "These guys are what Owen would've been if Owen didn't have a conscience," explained Devon.
 "The guy in the last episode was the same thing.
 These are guys that Owen should've been."